openstack/oslo-specs/specs/policy/feature-freeze.rst

 Freezing early will provide time to release any pending changes in the Oslo libraries before the consuming projects enter feature freeze.

-Note that this policy also applies to oslo-incubator.
-Feature freezing the incubator code means that if a bug in incubator is found by a consuming project, the sync of the fix to that project will not include any new features that may have been added to incubator in the meantime.

 Exceptions
 ----------

 This policy will not apply to libraries that have not yet been released.
-Any in-progress graduation work on those can continue through feature freeze as it will not affect any frozen projects.
+Any in-progress work on those can continue through feature freeze as it will not affect any frozen projects.

 Alternatives & History
 ======================